-Fire drills are conducted each semester in each residence facility.
+Unannounced and planned fire drills are conducted each semester in each residence facility.
 The local fire department is invited, and frequently participates in these drills.
 All rooms are searched to ensure full evacuation.
 Anyone who does not promptly evacuate is referred to the Dean of Students for possible conduct action.

-2010 Fire Safety Statistics
+2011 Fire Safety Statistics

-The data presented in the following table summarizes the reported fires that occurred in housing facilities from January 2010 through December 2010.
+The data presented in the following table summarizes the reported fires that occurred in housing facilities from January 2011 through December 2011.
 Please note that the housing facilities presented in the following table are located on campus property.
 Off campus housing includes buildings that are not owned and operated by Dominican University and, therefore, fire statistics from off campus housing is not included in this report.
 All fires that occur in campus housing facilities are reported to the Campus Safety and Security Department.